Federal University of Technology, Minna

-FUT MINNA was founded in 1983, and the first Vice-Chancellor was Professor J.O.
+FUT Minna was founded in 1983, and the first Vice-Chancellor was Professor J.O.
 Ndagi who served from 1983 to 1990.
 The governing bodies are the Council and the Senate.
-In the beginning, the university took over the facilities of the former Government Teachers' College Bosso, for use permanently.
-This site now serves as the Bosso Campus of the university.
-The main campus Gidan Kwano which is sited on 10,650 hectares of land is located along the Minna - Kataeregi - Bida Road.
-The institution is listed in the Guide to Higher Education in Africa, Association of African Universities and the International Association of Universities, 1999.
+Primarily, the University took over the facilities of the former Government Teachers' College Bosso, for use permanently.
+This site now serves as the Bosso Campus of the University.
+The main campus Gidan Kwano which is situated on 10,650 hectares of land is located along the Minna - Kataeregi - Bida Road.
+The Institution is listed in the Guide to Higher Education in Africa, Association of African Universities and the International Association of Universities, 1999.

 Library

-The University Library was established in 1984 and is known as Ibrahim Badamasi Babangidan is the amin library that serve all campuses. the library is subscribed to many data bases with over 80000 collections of printed books, journals and other materials to enhance teaching, learning and research of the university community. information technology service unit has over 350 computers with internet connectivity that provide access to electronics resources. the present University Librarian is Dr. Katamba Abubakar Saka the main library has the following units:
+The University Library was established in 1984 and is known as the Ibrahim Badamasi Babangida Library.
+The library is subscribed to many databases with over 80,000 collections of printed books, journals and other materials to enhance teaching, learning and research in the university community.
+The Information technology service unit has over 350 computers with internet connectivity that provide access to electronic resources.
+The present University Librarian is Dr. Katamba Abubakar Saka.
+The main library has the following units: